TaitoUnited/full-stack-template/CONFIGURATION.md

 * [Docker Compose](https://docs.docker.com/compose/install/)
 * [Taito CLI](https://github.com/TaitoUnited/taito-cli#readme) (or see [TAITOLESS.md](TAITOLESS.md))
 * Optional: eslint/tslint and prettier plugins for your code editor

+## Local development environment

+Start your local development environment by running `taito kaboom`.
+Once the command starts to install libraries, you can leave it on the background while you continue with configuration.
+Once the application has started, open the web gui with `taito open client`.
+More information on local development you can find from [DEVELOPMENT.md](DEVELOPMENT.md).

 ## Basic settings